plone/documentation/working-with-content/managing-content/ploneformgen/restyle.rst

     }
     </style>

-Now, just save it, return to the Plone UI and edit your form folder.
+Now, save it, return to the Plone UI and edit your form folder.
 Specify "here/newstyle" for the Header Injection field of the ``overrides`` pane.
 Now, enjoy your green label.

 Putting checkboxes in a row
 ===========================